 What is the history of tennis?
 What are its origins?
 Where did tennis come from?
 Who invented it?
 These questions are just a few of the many a tennis novice, or someone interested in the sport, might ask.
 Here, we will take a look at the answers to all of them as we examine the history of the sport of tennis.

 What Is Tennis?

 Tennis is a sport that can be played either individually or as part of a two-person team.
-Each player is equipped with a specially designed tennis racket, with the object of the game being to successfully hit the ball over the net such that the opponent fails to return the ball within the boundary of play.
+Each player is equipped with a specially designed tennis racket, with the object of the game being to successfully hit the ball over the net such that the opponent fails to return the ball after two bounces, or within the boundary of play.
 Games are played on a rectangular court with a net running across the center.
 There are a variety of different playing surfaces, including grass and clay.

 Country of Origin

-Outdoor tennis was not established until 1877, a few years after Wingfield introduced modern gameplay features.
-It was also around this time that previously utilized hourglass-shaped courts gave way to the rectangular courts viewers and players are accustomed to today.
+Outdoor tennis was not established until 1877, a few years after Walter Wingfield, the inventor of modern tennis, introduced the gameplay features we associate with today’s tennis.
+It was also around this time that the previously-utilized hourglass-shaped courts gave way to the rectangular courts viewers and players are accustomed to today.

-Tennis became extremely popular throughout the 1870’s, as croquet clubs in England started to adopt the sport when it was realized that pre-existing grass croquet courts were perfectly suitable for tennis matches.
+Tennis became extremely popular throughout the 1870s, as croquet clubs in England started to adopt the sport when it was realized that preexisting grass croquet courts were perfectly suitable for tennis matches.
 The year also marked the first recorded tennis tournament, with the All England Croquet Club hosting the inaugural Wimbledon Championship.

 Listed below are the countries in which tennis is most popular.
-Rankings are based on overall popularity of the sport and the number of events held in each nation.
+Rankings are based on overall popularity of the sport and the number of events held in each nation:

 - New Zealand